yieldi-labs/docs/README.md

     }
 ```

-### L1 swap to ETH Yield Account
+### Deposit to ETH Yield Account
-The callback would then redeem the TOR into L1 RUNE, then stream to ETH to the user's ETH Yield Account:
+The callback would then stream to ETH to the user's ETH Yield Account:

 ```md
 MsgDeposit{